rquinnmit/64400_assignment5/README.txt

  - No known problems

- - I did the PCF (3%) to reduce the aliasing,
+ - I did the PCF (3%) to reduce the aliasing, bilinear texture filtering with mip-mapping (3%),